Joey Votto Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.50 team ERA that ranks 20th among all MLB pitching staffs.
+- The Dodgers have the 21st-ranked team ERA across all MLB pitching staffs (4.51).

-- Dodgers pitchers combine to surrender 112 home runs (1.1 per game), the seventh-fewest in the league.
+- The Dodgers give up the eighth-fewest home runs in baseball (114 total, 1.1 per game).

-- Miller makes the start for the Dodgers, his 11th of the season.
-He is 6-1 with a 4.28 ERA and 53 strikeouts through 54 2/3 innings pitched.
+- Sheehan (3-1 with a 6.75 ERA and 22 strikeouts in 29 1/3 innings pitched) gets the start for the Dodgers, his seventh of the season.

-- His last time out was on Saturday against the Texas Rangers, when the righty tossed six innings, surrendering three earned runs while giving up seven hits.
+- The right-hander last appeared on Sunday against the Texas Rangers, when he threw 3 2/3 innings, allowing eight earned runs while giving up eight hits.

-- The 24-year-old has an ERA of 4.28, with 8.7 strikeouts per nine innings, in 10 games this season.
-Opponents have a .236 batting average against him.
+- In six games this season, the 23-year-old has a 6.75 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.